fake-github-org/fake-github-org.github.io/_posts/2023-07-10-the-chapel-the-temple-the-mosque.md

 > *Where do snails go during the day?
 They're probably somewhere playing video games*

-*[The Chapel](https://genius.com/Madilyn-mei-the-chapel-lyrics)* is a 2022 song by Madilyn Mei, with her signature combo of whimsical melodies paired with subtly melancholy lyrics.
+*[The Chapel](https://genius.com/Madilyn-mei-the-chapel-lyrics){: style="text-decoration: underline"}* is a 2022 song by Madilyn Mei, with her signature combo of whimsical melodies paired with subtly melancholy lyrics.
 And truly, the cover art looks like something from a classic children’s book about creatures in the forest going on an adventure to learn a lesson about friendship.

 ![The Chapel cover art](/images/posts/the-chapel-the-temple-the-mosque/song-art.jpg){: style="width:80%;height:auto;"}